-- 1. THAT monitoring of abstraction to and discharges from Taranaki Fish and Game trout hatchery in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
-THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT monitoring of abstraction to and discharges from Taranaki Fish and Game trout hatchery in the 2021-2022 year continue at the same level as in 2020-2021. - THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
+THAT the option for a review of resource consents in June 2022 not be exercised, on the grounds that there are no unforeseen adverse environmental effects arising from the exercise of the consent.